What is a Dark Web Scan, and Why Should You Do It?September 8, 2021

 Plus, hackers often love to brag.
-They'll upload and advertise any successful breaches to build interest for the information they want to sell.
-If your company knows about it before it's sold, you can take actions to protect yourself, your employees, and customers.
+They'll upload and advertise any successful breaches to build interest in the information they want to sell.
+If your company knows about it before it's sold, you can take action to protect yourself, your employees, and your customers.
 You’ll also know there's a flaw in your data security management strategy that needs to be patched.

 The only way to know for certain that your information isn't on the dark web is to regularly monitor and scan for it.